-To be able to assign and change permissions you must have 'Manage Users' rights, and you can only give permissions on the level you are and below.
+To be able to assign and change permissions you must have 'Manage Users' rights, and you can only give permissions at the level you are or below.
 Account->Property->View

 Note: if you don't have 'Manage User' permissions you will only see the button Remove myself from this account